 When it comes to baking, I usually stick to a recipe that someone else (perhaps lots of someone else’s) has tested and gives me reasonable assurance that it is going to turn out well.
 I think this is due to my

-The Hubby said that they had just the right amount of coconut – a hint, but the coconut did not overpower the cinnamon, not did the cinnamon overpower the coconut.
+The Hubby says that the coconut snickerdoodles have just the right amount of coconut – a hint.
+But the coconut doesn’t overpower the cinnamon, nor does the cinnamon overpower the coconut.
 Success!
 Maybe I’ll experiment some more to make them even healthier, perhaps some whole wheat flour, or maybe even gluten-free.
 I’ll keep you posted.
 But for now, try these if you want a new spin on the classic Snickerdoodle.
 I can’t wait to let dad try them.

 Do you experiment with baking, or do you just stick to the recipe?